triton-inference-server/server/docs/user_guide/response_cache.md

 To see the required interface that must be implemented by a cache developer, see the
 [TRITONCACHE API header](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritoncache.h).
-The `local` cache implementation may be used as a reference implementation.
+The `local` or `redis` cache implementations may be used as reference.

-Upon successfully developing and building a custom cache, the resulting shared library (ex: `libtritoncache_<name>.so`) must be placed in the cache directory similar to where the `local` cache implementation lives.
+Upon successfully developing and building a custom cache, the resulting shared library (ex: `libtritoncache_<name>.so`) must be placed in the cache directory similar to where the `local` and `redis` cache implementations live.
 By default, this directory is `/opt/tritonserver/caches`, but a custom directory may be specified with `--cache-dir` as needed.